Variational-toolbox-based separability detection of multiqubit states: Conclusion and outlook

 \section{Conclusion and outlook}

 In summary, we have established a link between PQCs and the separability of the state.
 If the target state can be learned by the PQCs in the constructed PQC pools, our approach can determine its separability by only checking the entanglement between two-qubit interaction unitary.
 In particular, the number of two-qubit interaction unitary required to check is at most $\lfloor n/2\rfloor$.
-In comparison, a previous approach~\cite{beckey2021computable} required measuring $n(n-1)/2$ qubit pairs to determine the separability of an $n$-qubit pure state.
+In comparison, the direct approach needs to measure $n(n-1)/2$ qubit pairs to determine the separability of an $n$-qubit pure state.
 This reduction makes our approach more feasible for detecting the entanglement of pure states.
-Moreover, we address the separability detection of pure states even though its preparation has some unknown noise.
+Note that our approach is suitable for states that have optimal PQC from the pools.
+Moreover, we address the separability detection of pure states even though their preparation has the global depolarizing noise.
 This result provides possibilities to analyze the pure state entanglement from the obtained noisy mixed state.
 Finally, we have presented two adaptive algorithms to determine the separability of mixed states.
 Our strategies are efficient for low-rank states, such as $R(\vr)=\Omega(n)$.

 Our findings suggest several areas for future research.
-Firstly, our approach also encounters the barren plateaus~\cite{mcclean2018barren}.
-It would be interesting to introduce other strategies into our algorithms to improve the efficiency of our algorithms, such as defining local cost functions~\cite{ezzell2023quantum,cerezo2021cost}.
-Secondly, there is potential for exploring the application of purification-based quantum error mitigation techniques in other methodologies for entanglement detection and the quantification of pure states~\cite{koczor2021exponential,huggins2021virtual} could be explored in other approaches for entanglement detection and quantification of pure states~\cite{chen2023near,liu2023solving}.
-Finally, our adaptive methods are based on probability ensemble ansatz.
+First, our approach may encounter the barren plateaus~\cite{mcclean2018barren}.
+It would be interesting to introduce other strategies into our algorithms to improve their efficiency of our algorithms, such as defining local cost functions~\cite{ezzell2023quantum,cerezo2021cost}.
+Second, the application of purification-based quantum error mitigation techniques~\cite{koczor2021exponential,huggins2021virtual} could be explored in other entanglement detection methods~\cite {chen2023near,liu2023solving}.
+Finally, our adaptive methods are based on the probability ensemble ansatz.
 As suggested in~\cite{yin2022efficient}, the purification ansatz can be generalized to solve the problem of fully separable mixed states with resource requirements scaling polynomially with the number of qubits.